rhinobase/raftyui/apps/docs/app/(docs)/docs/components/text/page.md

 ---
 title: Text
-pageTitle: Text - Rafty UI
+nextjs:
+  metadata:
+    title: Text
     description: Text is used to render text and paragraphs within an interface.
 It renders a <p> element by default.
 ---

 Text is used to render text and paragraphs within an interface.
 It renders a <p> element by default.